-- Seek estimates or quotes for the entire project get an idea if the project is possible and manageable by the group,
+- Seek estimates or quotes for the entire project get an idea if the project is possible and manageable by the organisation.

-- Speak to your landowner and gain in-principle permission for the works to occur, and
+- Speak to your landowner and gain in-principle permission for the works to occur.

-- Seek support of other community groups who will benefit from the works and contribute to the costs and ongoing use of the facility.
+- Seek support of other community organisations and stakeholders who will benefit from the proposal and may contribute to the costs and ongoing use of the facility.

 How to apply

 To apply online during opening times go to our grants website to complete and submit the application form.

 Council Officers will determine the eligibility and assessment of each application based on the content of the Recreation Facility Design (PDF 142Kb) and Community Grants Program Guidelines (DOC 534Kb)..

 Projects must be fully costed and include detailed plans, costing and timelines with evidence of capacity to deliver the project within time frames.